Introduction

 Saturated animal fat and cholesterol found in raw butter, brains and meats are vital for hormone function, testosterone/estrogen production as well as nerve function and producing high energy levels.
 These are also major structural components to the cells and cell membranes (phospholipid bilayer and cholesterol).

-These foods also provide all the essential vitamins, minerals and elements required by the human body.
+These foods also provide all the essential vitamins, minerals and elements required by the human body for vital physiological functions.